sighupio/fury-kubernetes-logging/katalog/curator/README.md

 # Curator

-Curator helps you manage your Elasticsearch indices and snapshots via various operations like delete, snapshot and shard allocation routing.
+Curator helps you manage your Elasticsearch indices and snapshots via various operations like delete, snapshot, and shard allocation routing.
 It's mainly used to managed retention of your infrastructure logs to a given value.

 ## Requirements